Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Monte-Carlo Simulation

 \subsection{Detector Simulation}

 The detector simulation has been performed using the GEANT4(v4-10.0.2) toolkit.
 The events from the CORSIKA simulation are propagated in the detector simulation.
 A realistic depiction of the detector setup including the building where the detector is housed has been constructed in the GEANT4 environment.
 The properties of various materials of the detector components and the laboratory building are chosen based on the knowledge of the setup.
 The uncertainty of the material budget is taken as a systematic error.
-The standard physics processes of matter-particle interactions like electromagnetic, ionisation, decay and hadronic interactions, which are available within the GEANT4 toolkit are implemented in the simulation.
+The standard physics processes of matter-particle interactions like electromagnetic, ionisation, decay and hadronic interactions (QGSP$\_$BERT$\_$HP), which are available within the GEANT4 toolkit \cite{geant4} are implemented in the simulation.

-The various detector's parameters (efficiency, noise, strip multiplicity and resolution) are calculated using the cosmic ray data.
-The efficiency of a RPC gaps is defined as the probability of getting a signal from a RPC when a particle has passed through it.
+The various detector's parameters (efficiency, noise, strip multiplicity and resolution) are calculated with the help of cosmic ray passing through the detector.
+The current setup is a tracker type detector consisting of 12 layers of RPCs.
+When one layer of the setup is studied for the detector parameters; the rest of the layers in the setup serve as the tracker for the passing particles.
+Since the layers forming the coincidence cannot be studied for the detector parameters, the data sets with two more different trigger combinations (using layers 1,2,3,4 and 7,8,9,10 to form coincidences) of the duration of one day, are used in order to study all the RPCs in the setup.

+Each of the RPC detectors can be divided into a matrix of pixels of size 3\,cm$\times$\,3\,cm.
+The efficiencies of each of the pixels are calculated and represented as the efficiency map for each of the RPCs.
+The track(s) of the particle(s) in an event is fitted with the straight line by excluding the RPC layer being studied from the fit.
+For each pixel in that RPC layer, the total number of particles passed through it is estimated from the extrapolated position in that layer.
+The ratio of the number of events with valid hit signal in X- (or Y-) strips of that pixel to the total number of particles passed through it is taken as the efficiency for X- (or Y-) side of that pixel.
 The noise in a RPC is defined as the hits occurred farther from the expected position of the passing particle.
 The strip multiplicity profile is defined as the probability of sharing signal between neighbouring strips with respect to the hit position from the centre of the strip.
 The strip multiplicity is discussed in the next section.
-A detailed study of these parameters are presented in \cite{pethu1}.
+A detailed study of these parameters is presented in \cite{pethu1}.
 The efficiency map, noise and strip multiplicity profile for one of the RPCs in the stack is shown in Figure~\ref{fig:layer2y}.

 These observed detector parameters are included in the digitisation stage of the detector simulation.
 The events from the cosmic ray data and the detector simulation are reconstructed using an algorithm based on Hough Transformation which is discussed in the next section.